pdalberti/rails-gcp-terraform-sample-app/storage/najdi-jed-a-nemoc.md

-# NAJDI JED A NEMOC
+# Najdi jed a nemoc

 *Detect poison and disease*